gilyssa/dashboard-laravel/README.md

 ```

 ### My Profile
-The profile can be accessed by a logged in user by clicking "**User Profile**" from the sidebar or adding **/user-profile** in the url.
+The profile can be accessed by a logged in user by clicking "**Seu Perfil**" from the sidebar or adding **/user-profile** in the url.
 The user can add information like birthday, gender, phone number, location, language  or skills.

 The `App\Http\Controllers\InfoUserController` handles the user's profile information.